MACS PG Enquiries

 The course offers hands-on experience solving real-life financial problems through interactive lectures, tutorials and practical coursework.
 What’s more, our close links to industry means you’ll have the chance of a summer placement within Edinburgh's financial sector.

-The MSc Actuarial Science course lasts one year and covers the CT1-CT8 professional syllabus, examined over two semesters, followed by a three month summer project.
-A nine month Postgraduate Diploma can be studied for CT1 to CT8 exemptions.
-You can also study part-time over a maximum of four years (available to students who don’t need a visa to study in the UK).
+The MSc Actuarial Science course lasts one year.
+From 2019, it covers six subjects from the professional syllabus: CB1,CB2,CM1.CM2,CS1, CS2.
+It is examined over two semesters, followed by a three month summer project.
+A nine month Postgraduate Diploma can be studied for the same six subjects.
+You can also study part-time over a maximum of four years (The diploma, and the part-time option are only available to students who don’t need a visa to study in the UK).

 Center of Actuarial Excellence